FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 Best used to determine where the enemy is and what they have built, and in conjunction with combat units to provide combat units vision beyond their own means.

 **Assault Bot**
 Short range, fast moving, low health.
 Best used firing on the move and for flanking.
+Only unit able to fire whilst docked in a transport unit.

 **Tank**
 Slow moving, hard hitting, moderate health unit.
 Amphibious variant can traverse both land and water but lack damage output of non-amphibious tanks.